yangh567/level4-project/timelog.md

 * *4 hours* read the AlexNet article and ResNet article (2.
 A. Krizhevsky, I. Sutskever,and G.
 Hinton.
 Imagenet classification with deep convolutional neural networks.In NIPS, 2012.)
 (4. K. He, X. Zhang, S. Ren, and J.Sun.
 Deep residual learning for image recognition.
-In CVPR, 2016.)
+In CVPR, 2016.) to learn about the deep learning models
 * *1 minute* writing timelog

 ## 2 Dec 2020 Wednesday

-* *3 hours* check related article and reference about the graph embedding to help with forming convolutional neural network using the graph structure
+* *3 hours* read the mutational signature related papaers to help with understanding why the feature is important in classification
 * *1 minutes* writing tiemlog

 ## 3 Dec 2020 Thursday